5 Strategies for Employee Retention Within the Public Sector

 The average employee costs around £12,000 to replace.
-Over time, a low retention rate can build into a significant drain on delivery, and represents an increase in operating costs.
-The quality of a good retention rate is important, it reduces the costs of replacement and there’s less of an impact on productivity, engagement and culture.
+Over time, a low retention rate can build into a significant drain on delivery and represents an increase in operating costs.
+The quality of a good retention rate is important, it reduces the costs of the replacement and there’s less of an impact on productivity, engagement and culture.

 By implementing strategies for employee retention, public sector organisations can retain the talent that will help them deliver better services.
-There’s more opportunity for knowledge sharing, better training for newer employees and the increased potential for growth and resilience.
+There’s more opportunity for knowledge sharing, better training for newer employees and an increased potential for growth and resilience.

 1. Use Tech to Your Advantage

 It’s not just an organisation that changes over time; so too do employees.
 These changes need to be tracked for HR to get an accurate picture of how employees feel.

 Some tools on the market today help you do this.
 You can even leverage something as simple as SurveyMonkey to send out monthly or quarterly surveys to ascertain mood and discover issues before they become massive problems.